aultt/Azure-Terraform-LabinaBox/AppZone/Hub_Spoke/Single_Region/Oracle_Single/README.md

 Prior to deploying the Oracle you will want to look over and confirm/modify variables within the deployment.

 ## Template Variable File
 A Sample variable file has been provided with the required variables which should be configured.
-Variable file is named oracle_template.tfvars  Any additional variables you would like to change can be added to this file.
-Once updated you can run the following terraform init -var-file=oracle_template.tfvars followed by terraform apply -var-file=oracle_template.tfvars
+Variable file is named oracle_template.tfvars.
+Any additional variables you would like to change can be added to this file.
+Once updated you can run the following: terraform init -var-file=oracle_template.tfvars followed by terraform apply -var-file=oracle_template.tfvars.
+Its recommended to create a copy of the variables file and change the template to your name or something else to identify it.
+This will prevent it from be merged back to github as there is an ignore for all other .tvars files.
+After Terraform has been deployed there is an additional step to deploy the oracle configuration.
+Connect to the VM with Bastion, which was created as part of the deployment.
+If you accepted the defaults the username is azureadmin, for authentication select SSH Private Key from Azure Key Vault.
+The Subscription, KevVault and Secret should auto-select.
+Click Connect.
+You should now be in the VM.
+Type ls, you should see two files in your home directory, Configure-ASM-server.yml and deployoracle.sh.
+The yml file is the ansible playbook while the sh file is the command with required parameters to deploy the playbook.
+Execute by typing . ./deployoracle.sh the playbook will deploy oracle and should complete in around 15min.
+You are now ready to connect to oracle run some tests or create tables.

 ## Variables which must be updated
-1. landingzone_subscription_id
-2. identity_subscription_id - This will be the same as above if using Single_Region
-3. grid_password
+1. grid_password
-4. oracle_password
+2. oracle_password
-5. root_password
+3. root_password
-6. oracle_sys_password
+4. oracle_sys_password
-7. oracle_system_password
+5. oracle_system_password
-8. oracle_monitor_password
+6. oracle_monitor_password

 ## Variables which can be updated if you deviated from default
-1. corp_prefix              default: prefix
+1. vnet_name                default: vnet-lz-spk-eastus2
-2. id_spk_rg_prefix         default: net-id-spk
+2. key_vault_name           default: kv-labiac-eastus2
-3. region1_loc              default: eastus
+3. location                 default: eastus2
-4. lz_vnet_name_prefix      default: vnet-lz-spk
-5. lz_spk_rg_prefix         default: net-lz-spk
-6. vm_subnet_name           default: default
 7. admin_username           default: azureadmin
 8. vm_name                  default: oracledev01
-9. vm_private_ip_addr       default: 10.5.1.15
+9. vm_private_ip_addr       default: 10.1.1.15
 10. oracle_database_name    default: mytestdb

 ## Variables which can be updated for different performance tests